plugcommunity/documentation/api/methods/getVolume.md

 ### Endpoint

-This is a frontend only resource.
+This is a frontend only resource, returning your volume from the DOM.